-Project duration 01.10.2016 – 31.03.2019Research within the project ImplaN focuses on how the number of hydrogen refueling stations in Germany can be increased while also raising demand.
+Project duration 01.10.2016 – 31.03.2019Research within the project ImplaN focused on how the number of hydrogen refueling stations in Germany can be increased while also raising demand.

 In order to reach its climate protection goals, Germany must lower its CO2 emissions drastically.
 This also pertains to the transport sector, which produces about 20 percent of Germany’s greenhouse gas emissions.
 Problems with particulate matter and dangerous gas emissions also show that internal combustion engines should not play a role in transportation in the future.
 Battery and hydrogen-powered engines are good alternatives, though we still face a problem when changing to these engines: There are no incentives for refueling stations to offer hydrogen as long as there is no demand for it, and potential customers have no incentive to buy a hydrogen-powered vehicle as long as there is no fueling infrastructure available in Germany.
 This is exactly where ImplaN closes a gap.